datapractice/machinelearners/log.md

 ## Fri 10 Mar 2017 11:48:55 GMT
 - starting at p57 of part2; doing 30 pages gets me to 87
 - made it to 89.
 But that means 55 pages to get done on weekend/Monday.
 If I could 10 more today, that would help.

+## Mon 13 Mar 2017 15:25:05 GMT
+- rebuilt ch2 on diagrams. copyedited it, and made space for it in the copyedit pdf_part1.pdf
+- redid 1st pages of part1.pdf and sent the part1 + ch2_fixed copyedited_pdfs/ch2_fixed.pdf to Ginny Crossman with explanation.
+- need to rebuild the whole pdf so that can send the long footnotes.